cisagov/ScubaGear/baselines/defender.md

 User impersonation protection SHOULD be enabled for sensitive accounts in both the standard and strict preset policies.
 - _Rationale:_ User impersonation, especially the impersonation of users with access to sensitive or high value information and resources, has the potential to result in serious harm.
 Impersonation protection mitigates this risk.
 By configuring impersonation protection in both preset policies, administrators ensure that all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
+- _Note:_ The standard and strict preset security policies must be enabled for accounts to be protected.

 #### MS.DEFENDER.2.2v1
 Domain impersonation protection SHOULD be enabled for domains owned by the agency in both the standard and strict preset policies.
 - _Rationale:_ By configuring domain impersonation protection for all agency domains, the risk of a user being deceived by a look-alike domain may be reduced.
 By configuring impersonation protection in both preset policies, administrators ensure that all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
+- _Note:_ The standard and strict preset security policies must be enabled for agency domains to be protected.

 #### MS.DEFENDER.2.3v1
 Domain impersonation protection SHOULD be added for important partners in both the standard and strict preset policies.
 - _Rationale:_ By configuring domain impersonation protection for domains owned by important partners, the risk of a user being deceived by a look-alike domain may be reduced.
 By configuring impersonation protection in both preset policies, administrators ensure that all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
+- _Note:_ The standard and strict preset security policies must be enabled for partner domains to be protected.

 ### Resources